Mali's coup leader wrests back control of the government

-The move also raised concerns that the new political unrest could further destabilize efforts to control the West African country's long-running Islamic insurgency.
+The move also raised concerns that the new political unrest could further destabilize efforts to control Mali's long-running Islamic insurgency.
 The United Nations now spends some $1.2 billion annually on a peacekeeping mission in Mali.

+The West African regional bloc known as ECOWAS, which also endorsed the statement, said on Tuesday afternoon that it is sending a delegation to Bamako as the political crisis escalated.

+The new government announced on Monday had left out two men who were prominent junta members: Interior Security Minister Modibo Kone and Defense Minister Sadio Camara,

-Goita has served as Mali's vice president since the transitional government was formed last September in the wake of his coup d’etat despite initial calls from the international community for an entirely civilian-led transition.
+Goita, who led the junta calling itself the National Committee for the Salvation of the People, has served as Mali's vice president in the transitional government formed last September.
+He has held that position despite initial calls from the international community for an entirely civilian-led transition.

 Still, the military insisted: “The transition is following its normal course and elections will be held as anticipated in 2022.”
 Following international pressure last year the junta had promised to organize that vote by next February, 18 months after the coup d’etat shook the country.